Funeral Potatoes

 Servings 6

-Made with hash browns, sour cream, and lots of cheese, Funeral Potatoes are a classic Midwestern potato casserole made popular at Utah funerals.
-This side dish is also perfect for luncheons and dinner, of course โ€“ easy, comforting, and delicious!
+Made with hash browns, sour cream, and lots of cheese, Funeral Potatoes are a classic Midwestern potato casserole popular at Utah funerals.
+I find this side dish is also perfect for luncheons and dinner, of course.
+It’s easy, comforting, and delicious!

-overhead casserole of cheesy funeral potatoes
+Casserole of cheesy funeral potatoes.

 Pin this now to find it later